 This symposium took place on May 16-17, 2019 at the Dokuz Eylül University (DEU) in Izmir, Turkey.
-The symposium has first been announced in September 2018 (fig. 6).
-Between October 2018 and April 2019 there were more than 40 paper applications from 11 countries, including -in an alphabetical order- Belgium, France, Israel, Italy, Poland, Romania, Portugal, Russia, Switzerland, Turkey and the U.S.A., 28 of which were accepted as a paper or three video presentation to be presented at our symposium (figs. 2-4).
-Thematically papers were divided into nine sessions, dealing with Hellenistic, Roman and late Roman-early Byzantine terracotta lamps mainly from Anatolia, but also from other regions, streching from Iberia to Israel (fig. 1 and cf. the program below).
-Especially participants from Romania have contributed on the lamps from Danubian areas on the western Black Sea (fig. 3).
-We have been able to gather scholars on all aspects and periods of the lamps, so that interdisciplinary dialogue could take place.
-The deadline for applications has been closed on May 1, 2019.
-This booklet is arranged mainly in April 2018 where abstract were pasted in an alphabetical order of their authors' names.
-It is constantly being updated in its online version, both in our Academia and Researchgate accounts.
-Professor Laurent Chrzanovski has kindly edited a second abstract book.
+After the symposium there was an excursion to Samos, Greece between May 18-19.
+The symposium has first been announced in September 2018.
+Between October 2018 and April 2019 there were more than 40 paper applications from 11 countries, including - in an alphabetical order - Belgium, France, Israel, Italy, Poland, Romania, Portugal, Russia, Switzerland, Turkey and the U.S.A., 30 of which were accepted as a paper or a Skype presentation to be presented at our symposium.

+Thematically papers were divided into nine sessions, dealing with Hellenistic, Roman and Late Roman-Early Byzantine terracotta lamps mainly from Anatolia, but also from other regions, streching from Iberia to Israel (fig. 1).
+Especially participants from Romania have contributed on the lamps from Danubian areas on the western Black Sea.